 The NFL destroyed the "Spygate" game tape, a decision that remains controversial.

-By the late 2000s, the Patriots had developed into one of the NFL's flagship franchises, winning three Super Bowls between 2002 and 2005.
-In 2007, New England became the only team to finish a regular season 16-0.
+By the late 2000s, the Patriots had developed into one of the NFL's flagship franchises, winning three Super Bowls between 2001 and 2005.
+In 2007, New England became the first team to finish a regular season 16-0 since the NFL expanded its regular-season schedule to 16 games in 1978.

 But that season ended on a sour note for New England.
 In one of the bigger upsets in professional sports history, the New York Giants beat the Patriots in Super Bowl XLII, 17-14, ending their bid for a perfect season.